Timmohitibi/Timmohitibi/README.md

-<p align="left">I'm glad you're here🙂<br><br>This is where I document my growth as a developer, experiment with new technologies and collaborate on exciting projects.</p>
+<p align="left">I'm glad you're here.🙂<br><br>This is where I document my growth as a developer, experiment with new technologies and collaborate on exciting projects.</p>

 ###